 It is likely that Guillaume de Cailly was Osbern’s son, though he may have been of a collateral branch.
 Guillaume was one of William the Conqueror’s companions when he invaded England in 1066.
 For those keen on exact descriptions of relationships, Guillaume was probably William’s half second cousin once removed.

 One of Guillaume’s sons changed his name on marriage to “de Preaux”.
 The de Preaux and Cailly families helds lands in both Normandy and England.

 As with many other Anglo-Norman families, loyalties were divided in the years around 1200 when Philippe-Auguste, King of France, fought King John of England and wrested Normandy and other French possessions from him.
 Two de Preaux brothers fought on opposing sides, one being one of King John’s chief commanders – but in the end the family decided that their main interests lay in France.
 The Cailly family on the other hand had their chief holdings in England and ended up giving their loyalty to the English crown.
 This did not stop them siding with the barons in a rebellion against King John in 1215.

 Partly by marriage, the Cailly family became very extensive landowners, with holdings in many counties, though concentrated especially in East Anglia, and more particularly in Norfolk: but the main lands passed out of the family when the senior branch lacked a male heir in 1316.
 By then a junior branch of the family held lands in Yorkshire, and from this branch the Cayleys of Brompton descend.

 One Cayley possession is famed in literature: the mill at Trumpington near Cambridge.
-The family acquired this in the early medieval period, and it was the setting of The Miller’s Tale, one of the bawdiest of Geoffrey Chaucer’s Canterbury Tales.
+The family acquired this in the early medieval period, and it was the setting of The Reeve’s Tale, one of the bawdiest of Geoffrey Chaucer’s Canterbury Tales.